 If you have been sexually abused, you have a legal right to make a sexual abuse compensation claim against the abuser or organisation that allowed the abuse to happen.

 Being sexually abused is nothing short of traumatising.
 Whether the sexual abuse was a one-time incident or it occurred over a period of time, the survivor may experience a range of emotions, from outright fear to a sense of absolute helplessness.

-In the UK there are systems in place to offer support and counselling to sex abuse survivors.
+In the UK there are systems in place to offer support and counselling for sex abuse survivors.
 There are highly qualified mental health professionals who specialise in this particular area.
 In addition to counselling, the law also makes provisions to provide financial support to abuse survivors in the form of compensation.

 To speak with a solicitor in confidence about a sexual abuse claim and to find out if you are due compensation please contact us today to arrange a free consultation.

 Sexual abuse can result in deep scars that can take a long time to heal.
 Very often, the incident causes such a deep impact on the individual that they feel unable to get on with life or work.
 They may have recurring nightmares, experience frequent flashbacks, bouts of depression and mood swings, difficulty trusting people, and no longer enjoy things that they once found immense joy in.

 Even though the sex abuse was not their fault in any way, survivors very often experience feelings of guilt, shame, denial and self-blame.
 Being sexually abused can lead to serious behavioural problems including addictions.
 Post-traumatic stress disorder is also common in abuse survivors.

 Many people do not realise this right away but sexual abuse, including rape, can also affect the survivor financially.
 First of all, there are counselling sessions, which can be expensive.
 When you consider that an individual who is abused would more than likely require several sessions of counselling to help them get on with their life, the cost of the treatment can add up substantially.